 The American Economic Association engaged the services of a part-time person to open a Washington office and to represent the Association in Washington.
 This person performs the following services in accordance with the general direction provided by the AEA Executive Committee and in direct consultation with the AEA Committee on Government Relations.
 Duties and responsibilities of this individual include the following:

-- Organize, prioritize, and facilitate discussions for conference calls with the AEA Committee on Government Relations to be scheduled every second week
+- Organize, prioritize, and facilitate discussions for conference calls with the AEA Committee on Government Relations, to be scheduled every three to four weeks.

 - Attend the annual meeting of the Allied Social Sciences Association each January and meet in person with the AEA Committee on Government Relations to discuss government relations activities over the course of the year.

 - Provide written reports on government relations activities to the AEA Executive Committee twice a year.